Akif9748/akf-forum/README.md

   - [ ] Other client for forum via API
   - [ ] Footer...
   - [ ] Search
+  - [ ] New Thread theme, better render for messages

 ## Image:
 ![image](https://user-images.githubusercontent.com/70021050/155854448-76d3e030-3840-43e7-aa3a-80946a0a4ab5.png)